 For my son’s tennis shoes, I thought I would give the baking soda and essential oil a try.
 It is a really simple solution.

-I grabbed a couple coffee filters, baking soda, and tea tree oil.
+I grabbed a couple of coffee filters, baking soda, and tea tree oil.

 - Add 5 drops of tea tree oil to the baking soda and gently mix it in the coffee filter

 - Gently place the coffee filter with the baking soda mixture inside the shoes and leave overnight (or at least 12 hours)

 - Gently remove the coffee filter in the morning and toss it